Green-Software-Foundation/if/docs/Granularity.md

     email-servers: 5,5,...
 ```

 > [!note] Adding temporal granularity surfaces information regarding when your components generate the most impact.
-This is achieved by adding in more observations of shorter durations.
-Instead of one observation per hour, can you provide one per minute?
+This is achieved by adding in more inputs of shorter durations.
+Instead of one input per hour, can you provide one per minute?